Serving

 1. Trim the PORK of excess fat and cut into strips about 2 inches long and 1/4 inch on each side.

-3. Cut ONION in half lengthwise, then slice thin crosswise.
+3. Cut ONION in quarters lengthwise, then slice thin crosswise.

-4. In a well seasoned iron skillet, heat 1 T Lard and fry Bacon until light golden.
-Remove to a heavy bottomed pot or sauté pan leaving as much fat in the skillet as possible.
+1. In a well seasoned iron skillet, heat Lard and fry Bacon until light golden.
+Remove to a heavy bottomed stew pot or spacious sauté pan leaving as much fat in the skillet as possible.

-6. Add another 1 T Lard and bring up very hot.
-Fry Pork in batches until moderately browned on all sides.
-Place each batch in the pot with the onions leaving as much fat behind as possible.
-Add a little lard only if necessary.
+2. Fry Pork in batches until lightly browned on all sides.
+Place each batch in the pan with the Bacon leaving as much fat behind as possible.

-7. Pour 1/2 c Water into the skillet, bring to a boil and scrape to deglaze the skillet, then pour into the pot.
+4. Pour 1/2 c Water into the skillet, bring to a boil and scrape up the fond adhering to the pan, then pour into the pot.

-10. Bring pot to a boil, then simmer for 3/4 hour stirring a couple of times.
+6. Stir in enough Water to cover halfway up the contents.
+Bring pot to a boil, then simmer covered over low heat for 45 minutes, stirring a couple of times.
 Keep the water level about 1/2 way up on the ingredients.

-11. Meanwhile set your Sour Cream out to warm to room temperature and boil your galuska.
+8. Meanwhile set your Sour Cream out to warm to room temperature and boil your Galuska.

-12. When nearly ready to serve, let it cool just a bit, then stir 2 T of the sauce into the Sour Cream, then stir it all back into the pot and bring back just to a simmer.
+9. When nearly ready to serve, let it cool just a bit, then stir 2 T of the sauce into the Sour Cream, then stir the Sour Cream mix back into the pot.
+Bring it back just to a simmer for a couple of minutes.

-13. Put some Galuska at one side of each shallow bowl or deep plate, and spoon Tokany to fill the rest.
+10. Put some Galuska at one side of each shallow bowl or deep plate, and spoon Tokány to fill the rest.

 NOTES:

-1. Pork: Weight is boneless with all excess fat removed.
-Shoulder is preferred but leg (fresh ham) will do just fine too.
+Weight is boneless with all excess fat removed.
+Shoulder is preferred but leg (fresh ham) will do just fine.

-3. Lard: If it isn't fried in lard it isn't Hungarian.
-Not to worry, it isn't nearly as bad as the deadly trans fats you were told to use instead - and you survived those (we hope) - but if you must you can use non-virgin olive oil.
+If it isn't fried in lard it just isn't Hungarian.
+Not to worry, lard it isn't nearly as bad for you as the deadly trans fats you were told to use instead - and you survived those (we hope) - but if you must, you can use non-virgin Olive Oil, or better, Avocado Oil.
+For details see our Lard page.

-5. Galuska: These are home made (easy to make) dumplings.
-See Hungarian Fresh Pasta for the recipe and method.
+These are home made (easy to make) dumplings.
+See Hungarian Fresh Dumplings for the recipe and method.
 This stew can also be served with mashed potatoes if desired.